 The Pennsylvania Geological Survey publishes many reports pertaining to the mineral industry.
 Some noteworthy ones include:

 The Nonfuel Mineral Resources of Pennsylvania (PDF) is an introductory overview of the mineral-resources industry in Pennsylvania, past and present.
 It covers both the nonmetallic resources that continue to be an important industry in Pennsylvania as well as the metallic resources, such as iron, lead, zinc, and chromium, that were important in Pennsylvania from the 18th century through the middle of the 20th century.

-is a tabular-formatted publication that contains detailed information from mining companies about the locations of their extraction operations, the rocks that are being mined, and the products that are derived from those rocks.
+Directory of Nonfuel-Mineral Producers in Pennsylvania (ZIP) is a tabular-formatted publication that contains detailed information from mining companies about the locations of their extraction operations, the rocks that are being mined, and the products that are derived from those rocks.
 The data in the directory can also be accessed through an interactive map.

-is a four-part publication covering limestone and dolomite, clays and shales, and historic metal mines and occurrences.
+Atlas of Pennsylvania’s Mineral Resources is a four-part publication covering limestone and dolomite, clays and shales, and historic metal mines and occurrences.
 It can be accessed as Mineral Resource Report 50 from

-is a booklet of abstracts and a field-trip guide from the annual international forum on the geology of industrial minerals that was hosted by the Pennsylvania Geological Survey in 2010.
+46th Forum on the Geology of Industrial Minerals (PDF) is a booklet of abstracts and a field-trip guide from the annual international forum on the geology of industrial minerals that was hosted by the Pennsylvania Geological Survey in 2010.
 It focuses primarily on industrial minerals in the state.